unoplatform/uno/doc/articles/controls/CommandBar.md

 - Can't have multiple CommandBars in the same page (e.g., Master/Details, bottom CommandBar).
 - Can't change the title of the back button if the previous page doesn't have a CommandBar.
-- You must set the `CommandBar.Padding` to `StatusBarThickness` in Native mode for iOS and Android (Please refer to the Padding section).
 - You must define the title of the back button of the current page's CommandBar in the CommandBar of the previous page.
 - Can't have a smooth transition between pages with different CommandBar backgrounds.
 - Can't have a smooth transition between pages with and without a CommandBar.